 The Atonement is one of the most important doctrines of the Christian faith.
 So you'll want to make sure you communicate Christ's atoning work in a way that is certainly compelling and emotive, but most importantly faithful to Scripture.
 So here are five tips to help you use illustrations that bridge Scripture and contemporary life.

+1. Realize the Atonement is a multifaceted event.
 New Testament scholar J. Gresham Machen (1881-1937) said of the Atonement, "This Bible doctrine is not intricate or subtle.
 On the contrary, though it involves mysteries, it is itself so simple that a child can understand it."
 Christ died for our salvation!
 What's complicated about that?
 And yet, there are multiple understandings of how Christ accomplished our salvation and what our salvation entails.
 That's one reason why the Atonement can be a difficult doctrine to illustrate effectively.

 Numerous Atonement theories have arisen throughout church history—motifs such as Ransom, Christus Victor, Satisfaction, Sacrifice, Moral Influence, Moral Government, and Penal Substitution, only to name a few.
 While certain traditions and theologians tend to emphasize one motif over the others, the Bible gives us various images to describe Christ's atoning work: self-giving love (John 15:13), the forgiveness of enemies (Matt.
 26:28), payment of a debt (Col. 2:14), the ransom of captives (Mk 10:45), victory over demonic powers (Col 2:8, 15), and so on.
 All Atonement theories are partial yet complementary.
 No one theory by itself captures the full extent of Christ's work.